 The SBW800 can handle any flavour of Dolby and also decodes DTS, but doesn’t support the more immersive DTS:X. In terms of other features, the Sharp also includes a number of Dolby sound enhancements and four sound modes.

-Sound quality – Front-heavy immersion
+Sharp HT-SBW800 sound quality – Front-heavy immersion

 The Sharp HT-SBW800 is simple to setup – simply place the soundbar in front of your TV and choose between stand or wall mounting.
 Make sure nothing is blocking the upward-firing speakers at the top or the drivers at the sides, and locate the sub at the front of the room, while remembering that although it’s wireless you still need to plug it in.

 This soundbar delivers an enjoyably expansive soundstage that extends above and either side of your TV.
 This increased sense of width makes it ideal for bigger screen sizes, while the addition of plenty of amplifier grunt and a separate subwoofer allows this system to give your TV audio a serious kick in the pants.
 If you’ve got a large screen, you really need epic sound to complement it.

 The soundbar’s width means there’s plenty of separation between the front left and right speakers, resulting in some excellent stereo imaging.
 This makes the SBW800 a great performer with music, with the drivers retaining a clean mid-range and clear treble at the high-end.
 The inclusion of a dedicated centre speaker also ensures that dialogue remains clear and focused.